axelfeldmann/slow/README.md

 machine.
 The basic rules of the challenge are

 * single threaded code
-* user space only
+* the CPU must *actively* be executing instructions
-* no virtual machines
+* "on-device" only... no waiting for IO from another machine
 * CPI is measured by `perf stat`

 No, this is not actually useful in any way.